 Also Serving Patients in Saratoga, Schenectady, & Troy, NY

 Nothing is able to more dramatically rejuvenate your facial appearance than a facelift.
 This procedure is designed to surgically correct the visible signs of aging such as deep cheek folds, jowls, and loose skin on the front and sides of your neck.
-Albany-area plastic surgeon Dr. Bruce Barach customizes every facelift to make sure it addresses your needs, and he will evaluate your unique facial features when creating your aesthetic plan.
+Albany-area plastic surgeon Dr. Sanjiv Kayastha customizes every facelift to make sure it addresses your needs, and he will evaluate your unique facial features when creating your aesthetic plan.

 View our Facelift Patient Gallery.